wbic16/hello-phext/README.md

 * coordinate_based_insert: Verifies that random insertion by phext coordinate works
 * coordinate_based_replace: Verifies that random replacement by phext coordinate works
 * coordinate_based_remove: Verifies that random scroll removal by phext coordinate works
-* PENDING: range_based_replace: Verifies that a range of phext coordinates can be used to replace text
+* range_based_replace: Verifies that a range of phext coordinates can be used to replace text
 * PENDING: merge: verifies that two phext documents can be zipper-merged
 * PENDING: intersection: verifies that content from shared coordinates can be merged between two docs
 * PENDING: subtract: verifies that we can prune all of the coordinates from a second phext document